by W.A. Steer PhD

-See also the dedicated Spectrum Analysis page at: specanaly.html
+Please visit my dedicated Spectrum Analysis page at: specanaly.html for the downloads.

 The top (dark green) trace represents the outputted signal; 9-cycle cosine-enveloped, sinewave bursts at 20Hz, 25Hz, 31Hz, 40Hz,...20kHz (three tones per octave).
 Bursts are separated by a silence period of the same duration as the preceeding burst.
 The horizontal scale changes dynamically across the screen to make all bursts appear the same width!

 The middle, blue and red, trace represents the received signal, again on a linear amplitude scale.
 The colouration is blue where a sound was expected, and red where it wasn't (in the outputted silence periods).
 'Red' sounds arise primarily due to resonances in the microphone or speaker - but can also be caused by background noise in the room or electrical interference.